 Franz Schubert (1797-1828) composed quite a few Lieder with springtime imagery.
-One of the loveliest is his Lied “Im Frühling” (In Spring) D. 882, composed in 1826., a poem by Ernst Schulze, reflects upon love and loss amid the beginning of spring.
+One of the loveliest is his Lied “Im Frühling” (In Spring) D. 882, composed in 1826.
+The text, a poem by Ernst Schulze, reflects upon love and loss amid the beginning of spring.
 Listen for Schubert’s use of modal mixture (the changing from one mode to another, for example, from major to minor) as the song’s narrator moves between peaceful memories and troubling ones.

 "Five Pieces for Piano, Op.
 75" by Jean Sibelius